sourcebots/sr-motor-v4-fw/README.md

 The motor board is largely controlled over the serial interface.
 There is one physical push button on the board that puts the microprocessor into a mode in which new firmware can be installed.

+### LEDs

+There are 4 LEDs controlled by the MCU, 2 blue and 2 red located around the input choke.
+The blue LED is lit when the respective channel is drawing over 5 amps.
+The red LED is lit when the respective H-bridge has reported a fault.

 ## USB interface

 Unlike other SR v4 boards, the STM32 on the motor board does not directly communicate over USB.
 Instead there is an FTDI USB serial interface chip.